-Bodies and body parts: teaching children with ASD
+Bodies and body parts: helping autistic children learn

-- Sing songs: songs such as ‘Head, shoulders, knees and toes’ are a fun way for children to learn body parts.
+- Sing songs.
+Songs like ‘Head, shoulders, knees and toes’ are a fun way for children to learn body parts.

-- Play games: you can add naming body parts into a game your child enjoys, such as being tickled – for example, ‘Now I’ll tickle your toes!’
+- Play games.
+You can make naming body parts into a game your child enjoys, like being tickled.
+For example, ‘Now I’ll tickle your toes!’

-- Colour a picture: your child might enjoy colouring pictures or drawings of different body parts while you label them together.
+- Colour a picture.
+Your child might enjoy colouring pictures or doing drawings of different body parts while you label them together.

-Children with ASD can have a hard time imagining how something might apply to them, so it can help to talk about your child’s own body.
+It might be hard for autistic children to imagine how things apply to them, so it can help to talk about your child’s own body.
 For example, ‘When you get older, you’ll grow hair on your face like Daddy’.

-It’s important for your child with autism spectrum disorder (ASD) to understand the difference between public and private parts of the body.
-This will help your child understand what’s OK to do in private but not in public.
+It’s important for autistic children to understand the difference between public and private parts of the body.
+This helps children understand what’s OK to do in private but not in public.

 You might want to start with the idea of naked versus clothed.